kanisterio/kanister/examples/cockroachdb/README.md

 ### Restore the Application

 To restore the missing data, you should use the backup that you created before.
 An easy way to do this is to leverage `kanctl`, a command-line tool that helps create ActionSets that depend on other ActionSets:
-> **Note** : In order to perform Full Cluster Restore, One must wait out the Default Garbage Collection Run After Time i.e. 90,000 Seconds or 25 Hours.
+> **Note** : CockroachDB uses [Garbage Collection](https://www.cockroachlabs.com/docs/stable/architecture/storage-layer.html#garbage-collection), So in order to perform Full Cluster Restore on same cluster, one must wait out the Default Garbage Collection Run After Time i.e. 90,000 Seconds or 25 Hours.
+> On the other hand the following step is Not Required if one is restoring data on a new fresh cluster.
-> In Order to reduce the Garbage Collection Time, run the following command, Wait for some time to cockroachdb to automatic collect garbage and then restore
+> In Order to reduce the Garbage Collection Time, run the following command, Wait for a minute and let cockroachdb to automatic collect garbage, and then restore
 ```bash
 $ ALTER RANGE default CONFIGURE ZONE USING gc.ttlseconds = 60;
 ```